freshcom/freshcom-api-reference/content/storefront-resources.md

 1. **Fixed Price per Item**: This the most common way to price your item.
 For example if you are selling a T-shirt for $20 each, you can do the following:

     - set `chargeAmountCents: 2000`; and
-    - set `chargeUnit: 'EA'` since you are charging for each T-shirt; and
+    - set `chargeUnit: "EA"` since you are charging for each T-shirt; and
-    - set `orderUnit: 'EA'`, since the customer is ordering by each individual T-shirt.
+    - set `orderUnit: "EA"`, since the customer is ordering by each individual T-shirt.

 2. **Variable Price per Item**: This way of pricing is needed when each item can have a different price.
 For example if you are selling beef at $2/lb and each beef portion is not in the same weight.
 The weight range for each portion of beef is from 1.5 pounds to 2.5 pounds.
 In this case you can do the following:

     - set `chargeAmountCents: 200`; and
     - set `estimateAmountCents: 400` since the average weight of each beef portion is 2 pounds, so you can use `2 * 200 = 400` as the estimate to display for your customer so at least they have an idea of how much they will be paying; and
     - set `maximumAmountCents: 500` since the largest portion of beef is $5, you can set that as the maximum so that `authorizedAmountCents` in order will be calculated accordingly to authorize customer's card with the max amount in case they got the largest portion; and
-    - set `chargeUnit: 'LB'`, since you are charging by pounds
+    - set `chargeUnit: "LB"`, since you are charging by pounds
-    - set `orderUnit: 'EA'`, since the customer is ordering each portion of the beef not each pound of beef.
+    - set `orderUnit: "EA"`, since the customer is ordering each portion of the beef not each pound of beef.

 3. **Wholesale Price**: In addition to the above ways of pricing you can also set a wholesale price by setting the `minimumOrderQuantity`.
 For example if you sell each T-shirt at $20 but wants to cut the price to $15 per T-shirt if a customer buys 10 or more of them at once, then you can create two Price resources for that specified T-shirt Product Item then do the following: